lautarodibartolo/lautarodibartolo.github.io/README.md

 I am an **industrial engineer** graduated from the National University of Mar del Plata, pursuing a **PhD in science and technology** at the National University of Cuyo.

-I am currently working as **data scientist** for [Analytics Town](https://www.analyticstown.com/en/home/) working on e-commerce sites of a large retail company in Europe.
+I am currently working as **data scientist** for [Analytics Town](https://www.analyticstown.com/en/home/) on e-commerce sites of a large retail company in Europe.
 In addition, I work as a **CRM consultant** (HubSpot) for [Deitres](https://www.deitres.com), an IoT firm, seeking the automation of marketing and collection tools.
 Finally, I have teaching functions at the National University of Mar del Plata as an **assistant professor** in **applied statistics**.

-**I am interested in carrying out projects that involve the entire data life cycle**.
-Obtaining the data, programmatic processing, visualization and generation of actionable insights.
+**I am interested in carrying out projects that involve the entire data life cycle**:
+* Data creation, ingestion, or capture.
+* Data processing.
+* Data analysis.
+* Data sharing, publication and visualization.

 ## Education